 Our growing environmental crises has required the expertise of science, policy, law, technology, and economics.
 Yet religious, spiritual, and ethical perspectives are also needed in the search for effective solutions.
 Mary Evelyn Tucker and John Grim began to explore these perspectives with a series of conferences on religion and ecology from 1996-1998 at Harvard’s Center for the Study of World Religions.
 Over 800 scholars and practitioners of the world’s religions participated from around the planet.
+The Forum on Religion and Ecology was announced at the culminating conference at the United Nations in October 1998.
+In 2006 the Forum moved from Harvard to Yale with its website and programs.
+In 2023 the Forum became affiliated with, and a part of, the Yale Center for Environmental Justice.

 Twenty-five years ago, Religion and Ecology was neither a field of study nor a force for transformation.
 Over the past several decades since these seminal conferences, a new field of study has emerged within academia with programs and courses in religion and ecology being taught at colleges, universities, seminaries, and secondary schools around the world.
 The Yale Forum has been a leader in this new academic field, hosting numerous conferences at Yale and beyond; publishing books and articles; and creating and maintaining this website.